Nikhil-27-lab/Industrial_Fire_Safety_System_Nikhil-Vasanth/README.md

 ---

 ## Contributing
 Contributions are welcome!
-Fork the repository, make changes, and submit a pull request to contribute to the project.
+Please fork this repository and submit a pull request.

 ---